The value of Slack for software developers

 Simplify and speed up testing

-Integrations, combined with Slack channels, make the entire QA process fit neatly into a developer’s workflow, so teams can quickly capture and assign issues, make pull requests and provide real-time feedback that improves the quality of their code, all from Slack.
+Integrations, combined with Slack channels, make the entire QA process fit neatly into a dev’s workflow, so teams can quickly capture and assign issues, make pull requests, and provide real-time feedback that improves the quality of their code, all from Slack.

-Dev teams can use slash commands to trigger a deployment right from Slack, and connecting tools such as Jira allows teams to automate much of the CI/CD pipeline: anyone can check on the status of code, view builds and deployments and see what’s been pushed live, all in one place.
+Dev teams can use slash commands to trigger a deploy right from Slack, and connecting tools like Jira allows teams to automate much of the CI/CD pipeline, so anyone can check on the status of code, view builds and deployments, and see what’s been pushed live, all in one place.

 Our partners